Young people’s voices: 4 ways to make schools more inclusive

-When a group of young people from across Europe, including members of the Young Ambassadors for Inclusion from Scotland, met to discuss inclusive education they helped identify some of the things that could help include all pupils in school life:
+When a group of young people from across Europe, including members of the Young Ambassadors for Inclusion from Scotland, met to discuss inclusive education they helped identify 4 things that could help include all pupils in school life:

 - Respect: teachers and pupils should be be kind to each other and think about other people’s lives.